cartesinus/leyzer/README.md

 Named after [Ludwik Lejzer Zamenhof](https://en.wikipedia.org/wiki/L._L._Zamenhof), the inventor of the international language Esperanto, the most widely used constructed international auxiliary language in the world.

+## Voice User Interface

+In `./vui` you can find pdf files that visualize scope of each domain.
+They are suppose to be used by Language Experts when intent is added, removed or fixed to keep all languages in sync.
+It is probably best starting point if you want to see what commands (intents) and slots are available in Leyzer.

+There is no mechanism that links VUIs with grammars, patterns and corpora, everything is synced manual and this leaves space for some mistakes and differences between files.

 ## Patterns

 Patterns are sentences without slot values.